CMLL Super Viernes (December 2012): December 7, 2012

-Family relationship

 Event

 In the opening match, the storyline feud between Los Hombres del Camoflaje (Artillero and Súper Comando) and Metálico continued.
 Metálico was teamed up with Sensei for the night and the makeshift tecnico team defeated the rudos Los Hombres in the first fall.
 Los Hombres came back throughout the second fall, ending with a double submission hold on their opponents to take the second fall.
 During the third fall Metálico tried on several occasions to team Super Comando's mask apart, underlying his frustrations with the opposing team.
 Artillero was the first man eliminate from the match when he was pinned by Metálico, but he snuck back into the ring and landed a low kick on Metálico while the referee was not watching.
 The foul allowed Super Comando to pin Metálico, winning the match for his team.
 After several weeks where members of Los Guerreros Tuareg (The Tuareg Warriors) had teamed up with members of Los Cancerberos del Infierno (The Cerberus of Hell) and failed to get along.
 On December 7 Los Guerreros had shown that if they were allowed to work as a group, in this instance Arkangel de la Muerte, Hooligan and Skándalo, they were able to work as a unit, defeating the tecnico team of Starman, Super Halcón Jr. and Pegasso when Skándalo pinned Pegasso in the third fall.
 The match was originally announced with Ángel Azteca, Jr. as part of the tecnico team, but when CMLL updated their posters to remove any reference to "British Night" he was replaced with Pegasso without any explanation given.
 In the third match of the night the Japanese team of La Fievre Amarilla ("The Yellow Fever"; Okumura and Namajague) teamed up with Sangre Azteca to take on the tecnico trio of El Hijo del Fantasma, Rey Cometa and Tritón.
 The teamwork of La Fievre led them to take the first fall over the makeshift tecnico team.
 The high flying, fast paced offense of Hijo del Fantasma, Rey Cometa and Tritón overwhelmed their opponents as they won both the second and third fall.
 In the final fall Hijo del Fantasma pinned team captain Okumura.